AmaanRS/Web_Chat_Application/README.md

+This is a complete working Web Chat app branch made using **node,react,mongodb**

 BUGS:

 You have to click on the friend's chat on first time rendering the page it does not select the chat automatically